 When the Electronic Speed Control is set, you can increase speed by pushing up and holding the RESUME ACCEL lever.
-Release the lever when the desired speed is reached and the new set speed will be established.
+If the lever is continually held in the RESUME ACCEL position, the set speed will continue to increase until the lever is released, then the new set speed will be established.

 Tapping RESUME ACCEL once will result in a 1 mph (2 km/h) speed increase.
-Each time the lever is tapped, speed increases so that tapping the lever three times will increase speed by 3 mph (5 km/h), etc.
+Each time the lever is tapped, speed increases so that tapping the lever three times will increase speed by 3 mph (6 km/h), etc.

 To decrease speed while the Electronic Speed Control is set, push down and hold the SET DECEL lever.
+If the lever is continually held in the SET DECEL position, the set speed will continue to decrease until the lever is released.
 Release the lever when the desired speed is reached, and the new set speed will be established.

-Tapping the SET DECEL button once will result in a 1 mph (2 km/h) speed decrease.
-Each time the button is tapped, speed decreases.
+Tapping the SET DECEL lever once will result in a 1 mph (2 km/h) speed decrease.
+Each time the lever is tapped, speed decreases.